Oral Sunblocks have been around the market for many years now. Popular brands in the market include Heliocare and Crystal Tomato.

-Other studies by Von Oppen-Bezalel L. titled "Colorless Carotenoids, phytoene and phytofluene for the skin: For prevention of aging/photo-aging from inside and out" and Von Oppen-Bezalel L., Havas F., Ramot O. titled "Phytoene and Phytofluene for (Photo) Protection, Anti Aging, Lightening and Evening of Skin Tone” reported skin lightening effects and beneficial effects like anti-ageing and anti-wrinkling effects after daily oral intake of colourless carotenoids.
+Other studies by Von Oppen-Bezalel L. titled "Colorless Carotenoids, phytoene and phytofluene for the skin: For prevention of ageing/photo-ageing from inside and out" and Von Oppen-Bezalel L., Havas F., Ramot O. titled "Phytoene and Phytofluene for (Photo) Protection, anti-ageing, Lightening and Evening of Skin Tone” reported skin lightening effects and beneficial effects like anti-ageing and anti-wrinkling effects after daily oral intake of colourless carotenoids.

-TLDR summary - On top of UVR protective benefits, Colourless Carotenoids have additional cosmetic and health benefits such as antioxidant, anti-inflammatory, anti-carcinogenic, skin lightening and anti-aging.
+TLDR summary - On top of UVR protective benefits, Colourless Carotenoids have additional cosmetic and health benefits such as antioxidant, anti-inflammatory, anti-carcinogenic, skin lightening and anti-ageing.

 Being a typical kiasu Singaporean, Dr Edwin wanted the best of both worlds.

 He collaborated with a local compounding pharmacy for research and development and formulated the Maxi-White Oral Skincare Supplement.